-Through an unconventional narrative structure this mixed media documentary sheds light on the global health emergency of climate change, communicates approaches to spiritual well-being and Earth stewardship, while unveiling parameters to reinvent culture.
-My Master of Arts thesis in Asia Pacific Policy Studies, “Dragon Tears: a critical analysis of the political ecology of planetary survival ,” was produced in 2017 as research for this film.
-This film integrates the evolution of human consciousness, the development of ecological consciousness, and the cultural determination to succeed.
-The objective of this project is to fluidly energize public debates on ecological justice, a post-growth paradigm, and self-realization.
+“Dragon Tears” is a cutting-edge artisanal documentary film on the political ecology of planetary survival, directed, written and produced by Bérangère Parizeau.
+I am a French-Canadian environmental activist, independent filmmaker, researcher, polyglot, multi-media artist, vegan, meditator and yogini.
+My Master of Arts thesis in Asia Pacific Policy Studies, “Dragon Tears: a critical analysis of the political ecology of planetary survival ,” (2017) was produced as research for this film.
+This feature documentary film sheds light on the global health emergency of climate change, communicates innovative solution to the global crisis towards an ecological transition, and Earth stewardship.
+The objective of this project is to fluidly energize international public debates on ecological justice and a post-growth paradigm.